keystone-scim/keystone/CONTRIBUTING.md

 make docker-run-dev
 ```

-This command will the following expanded command:
+This Make command will expand to the following `docker run` command:

 ```shell
 docker run \